 The Big Island has amazing beaches.
 As we shared in our 10 Best Beaches on the Big Island video, one can find the best selection of black sand beaches in Hawai’i and long stretches of white sand beaches, like the famous Hapuna Beach and Manini’owali Beach at Kua Bay.

 Check out our 5 Best Sandy Beaches Near Kailua-Kona.

 The high surf, especially during the winter, makes the best Big Island beaches along the west coast unsafe or inaccessible for swimming.
-That doesn’t mean you shouldn’t go to the Big Island but check ocean conditions before you go swimming.
+That doesn’t mean you shouldn’t go to the Big Island but check the ocean conditions before you go swimming.
 We share our 5 favorite Big Island snorkel spots for beginners here.

 Maui on the other hand has a plethora of beaches with good accessibility all year long.
 Maui has Kapalua Bay, Napili Bay, Makena Beach (Big Beach), Wailea Beach, and so many more.

 Snorkeling is hands-down better on Maui.
 The Big Island does have some great snorkel spots, but if you want to get into the water, snorkel easily, and not have to drive far, Maui is your place.
 Plus, you’ll see turtles everywhere.
 We love snorkeling in Napili Bay, Kapalua Bay, Honolua Bay, Turtle Town & Maluaka Beach.

 The Big Island wins by a landslide in this category.
 The Big Island has a large mix of free, low-cost, and paid excursions that are all worth doing.
 You will have to plan your trip carefully to cover all the bucket list items.